CAN Threatens Legal Action Over School Closures For Ramadan In Northern States

 “Bauchi, Katsina, Kano, and Kebbi already have alarming rates of out-of-school children, far exceeding the national average.
 Closing schools for an extended period will only deepen this crisis and undermine efforts to provide quality education for all,” CAN stated.

-The Christian body also criticized the lack of consultation before implementing the directive, noting that CAN representatives in the affected states were not engaged in discussions.
+The Christian body also criticizes the lack of consultation before implementing the directive, noting that CAN representatives in the affected states were not engaged in discussions.

 “Policies impacting diverse populations must be the result of inclusive dialogue.
 Unfortunately, that has not happened in this case, and such unilateral decisions erode trust and unity in our pluralistic society,” the statement read.